The BBC fixed it to ban comics from making Jimmy Savile jokes on Mock The Week, host Dara O Briain has claimed.

 Even David Cameron participated in the Top Gear fun.
 He had a cameo role waving off the Top Gear trio on a trade mission as ambassadors of Britain to save the UK from bankruptcy.

 At the time the programme got up the nose of the nutter mp Keith Vaz.

 Now the Indian High Commission in London has formally complained to the BBC, accusing its producers of deceiving them over the nature of the programme, which was jokingly billed as a trade mission .

 We've received complaints from some viewers who felt the Top Gear: India Special was offensive towards the country and its culture.

 Top Gear's response

-of India but there's a vast difference between showing a country, warts and all, and insulting it.
-It's simply not the case that we displayed a hostile or superior attitude to our hosts and that's very clear from the way the presenters can be seen to
+there's a vast difference between showing a country, warts and all, and insulting it.
+It's simply not the case that we displayed a hostile or superior attitude to our hosts and that's very clear from the way the presenters can be seen to interact

 Offsite Comment: Don't give way to the Top Gear-bashers

 What Clarkson's audience understands that his shrill critics do not is that he is not to be taken seriously.